 In Greater Manchester, the possibilities associated with greater devolution and an elected mayor created a potential for power and decision making to happen more locally.
 In Rochdale Borough the Citizens Hearings Project was developed in order to hold a different conversation between the public sector system and the citizens of the borough.
 The session was framed in the co-operative principles of self-help, self-responsibility, democracy, equality, equity and solidarity (McDonell and MacKnight, 2012).
-This project was important as it raised the profile of the co-produced leadership and decision making processes in Rochdale, as this quote illustrates:
+This project was important as it raised the profile of the co-produced leadership and decision-making processes in Rochdale, as this quote illustrates:

 It’s good to talk.
 Also to think and listen as we all have such diverse lives and life experiences … Working together, listening, finding shared goals can create a community which understands each other’s needs and finds solutions to improve local towns.
 (Participant on Reflection Day, Briefing Paper, 2019)

-The hearing and the relationships developed by participating in the Leaders in GM project placed the collaborative, co-operative and co-produced work within Rochdale at the centre of best practice in the field of public service reform.
+The hearing and the relationships developed by participating in the Leaders in Greater Manchester project placed the collaborative, co-operative and co-produced work within Rochdale at the centre of best practice in the field of public service reform.
 The reasons why Rochdale could achieve a point of best practice in building the voice of active citizens at the heart of its public service reform agenda, however, sit with the seed sown by Rochdale Community Champions.
 As the quote below illustrates, developing trust is not easy:

 We are taking our time and learning how to do this very difficult thing, remembering trust, relationships and hope at the centre.
 (Participant on Reflection Day, Briefing Paper, 2019)

 Holding the confidence and power, having the working relationships to invite heads of service and volunteers into the same space, where they welcome the uncomfortable conversations that are to follow, require long-term, trusting place-based relationships.
 Safe spaces need to feel both physically and emotionally safe (Vaughan, 2014).
 In building trusting safe spaces, the work in Rochdale has offered the opportunity for both ‘bridging’ and ‘bonding’ social capital to be built.
 Putnam (1995) defined bonding social capital as the social networks and ties that link those in similar circumstances from similar backgrounds.
 Bridging social capital (Putnam, 1995) refers to links and ties between different social groups.
 In offering a safe space, the work in Rochdale offers the opportunity for bridging social capital to build networks outside of the active citizens’ existing social ties.
 In using reflexive approaches to participatory research, participatory activities, workshops and informal reflections, the active citizens within Rochdale were arguably encouraged to need to move beyond safe social spaces to transformative spaces (Vaughan, 2014).
 Vaughan (2014) suggests that this can be achieved through the development of critical thinking.
-By engaging in a variety of co-produced activities, from Community Champions volunteering to integrated working pilots to citizens’ hearings, the active citizens of Rochdale were arguably ‘personalising and humanising their stories’ (Vaughan, 2014: 189) within the Leaders in GM project.
+By engaging in a variety of co-produced activities, from Community Champions volunteering to integrated working pilots to citizens’ hearings, the active citizens of Rochdale were arguably ‘personalising and humanising their stories’ (Vaughan, 2014: 189) within the Leaders in Greater Manchester project.

 It should be noted, however, that challenging power is a contested notion, and one must question, whose power are you challenging?
 Power exists in communities at all levels and the intersectionality of challenging power must be recognised (Crenshaw, 1991).
 Indeed, the notion of ‘safe space’ requires clarification: safe for whom and from what (Stoudt, 2007)?
 Recognising that safe spaces are not necessarily safe for all links to the point made earlier around contested notions of community.
 Agreed notions of community and safety cannot be assumed, and understandings must be negotiated in collaboration with active citizens, as this quote illustrates: